Philodendron Pink Princess Care Guide

 Soil Requirements

 Philodendron Pink Princess like to be in a well draining soil that is rich in organic matter.
-To achieve a well draining soil, you can use a mix of orchid bark, potting mix, perlite and peat moss mixed together to help create drainage and aeration.
-Air flow is important in potting soil as it allows the plants roots to breath.
-Not having enough oxygen to the roots can eventually cause them to start rotting.
+An Aroid Mix is ideal, this is a mix of orchid bark, potting mix, perlite and peat moss mixed together to help create drainage and aeration.

-Adding other organic materials such as coco coir, mulch chunks and coconut husk to the soil will help to restrain moisture.
 Philodendron Pink Princess like to be kept in a slightly moist soil so it’s important to use ingredients that will hold onto moisture but not keep the soil soggy.
-Adding garden compost, mulch and/or worm casting will add more richness to the soil which this plant will love.

 Diseases & Pests